Frederik Gytkjær

-Frederik Lund Gytkjær ([ˈkytˌkʰeˀɐ̯]; born 16 March 1993) is a Danish professional footballer who plays for Danish Superliga club Lyngby Boldklub.
+Frederik Lund Gytkjær ([ˈkytˌkʰeˀɐ̯]; born 16 March 1993) is a Danish professional footballer who plays for Danish 1st Division club Lyngby Boldklub.

 A versatile player, Gytkjær has both played as a forward and as a midfielder throughout his career.
 Besides playing for Lyngby, he has also played two seasons for Norwegian club Haugesund.
 Between 2008 and 2012, Gytkjær represented Denmark at four levels.